webpagepro/react-inbox/README.md

 When a user selects messages<br>
 And presses "Delete" (the Trash icon)<br>
-Then each selected message is removed from the list And the unread count is updated<br>
+Then each selected message is removed from the list<br>
+And the unread count is updated<br>
 And "Select All" button will update